Lucas-Czarnecki/COVID-19-CLEANED-JHUCSSE/README.md

 * Blank cells indicating an absence of COVID-19 `Confirmed`, `Deaths`, and `Recovered` cases are replace with zeros.
 (Preventing programs like R from treating these as missing values).

 ---
-## 2) Time Series Summary (csse_covid_19_time_series)
+## 2) Tidy Time-Series Summary (csse_covid_19_time_series)

-This folder contains time series data in a tidy rather than wide format.
+This folder contains time-series data in a tidy rather than wide format.
 Data includes `confirmed`, `deaths` and `recovered` cases of COVID-19.
 All data are from the JHU CSSE's time series csv files (which JHU CSSE creates from their daily case reports).

 ### **Variable Names**